Preludes, Op. 32 (Rachmaninoff): Prelude No. 10

-The Homecoming (1887) by Arnold Böcklin.

 Prelude in B minor, Op.
 32, No. 10, was written in 1910 along with the other twelve pieces.
 Rachmaninoff was inspired by Arnold Böcklin's painting "Die Heimkehr" ("The Homecoming" or "The Return").
 Rachmaninoff also stated to pianist Benno Moiseiwitsch that this was his personal favourite among his preludes.
 This is the second work of Rachmaninoff's to be inspired by one of Böcklin's paintings; the other being Isle of the Dead.